 penguins.
 We had left, other than reserve sledging

-leave there.
-They returned with quite a good load,
+had to leave there.
+They returned with quite

-dog-pemmican and jam, and a few tins of potted meats.
+and a few tins of potted meats.
 When they were

 about a mile and a half away their voices were

-quite audible to us at Ocean Camp, so still was the
+quite audible to us at Ocean Camp, so still

-- The ice between us and Ocean Camp, now only about
+ice between us and Ocean Camp, now only about

-five miles away and actually to the
+five miles away and actually to the south-west

-instructions to take no undue risk or cross any
+to take no undue risk or cross any wide-open

 midday the next day.